rezoo/movis/README.md

 Movis is an engine written in Python, purposed for video production tasks.
-This library allows users to generate various types of videos, including but not limited to presentation videos, explainer videos, training videos, and game commentary videos, through Python programming.
+This library allows users to generate various types of videos, including but not limited to presentation videos, explainer videos, training videos, and game commentary videos, through Python.

 ### Library without GUI for automation